 And so I think I just was called to provide the nurturing heart that God had given me for my own family.
 And that really paved the way for my work with The Villages, my work in child welfare for, you know, 35 or 40 years.
-I start to lose count!
+I start to lose count.
 But, you know, I was blessed to be born into a family of faith.
-And so I, the older I get, the more I thank the Lord for that foundation of, of a strong faith and the value of family and so many of the children that we work with at The Villages never had the foundation of a mom, even for 47 years, you know, my mom lived to, to 47, so I just I try to everyday have that attitude of gratitude for what God blessed me with, as I felt called every day to this important work.
+And so the older I get, the more I thank the Lord for that foundation of a strong faith and the value of family and so many of the children that we work with at The Villages never had the foundation of a mom, even for 47 years, you know, my mom lived to 47.
+So I just I try to everyday have that attitude of gratitude for what God blessed me with, as I felt called every day to this important work.

-Ray: That’s that’s that’s amazing background and so did you grow up in the Midwest?
+Ray: That’s amazing background.
+And so did you grow up in the Midwest?

-Sharon: I’m a Hoosier, yep, born in Fort Wayne, Indiana Lutheran hospital, which has been rebuilt.
-And yeah, I have, I have lived we lived in in Illinois for a few years.
+Sharon: I’m a Hoosier, yep, born in Fort Wayne Indiana Lutheran hospital, which has been rebuilt.
+And yeah, I have lived, we lived in Illinois for a few years.
 And so we joke about my husband following the soybeans.
-He was with central soy and a company called East Allee but those soybeans brought us back to Indiana and I was privileged to serve as the Director of Child Welfare for the state of Indiana before coming to The Villages and have been here as the CEO for about 25 years.
+He was with central soy and a company called East Allee but those soybeans brought us back to Indiana.
+And I was privileged to serve as the Director of Child Welfare for the state of Indiana before coming to The Villages and have been here as the CEO for about 25 years.

 Ray: Well, thank you very much for that background.
-So, this is Ray Hilbert along our co host, Adam Ritz.
-We are a Bottom Line Faith program, we are interviewing Sharon Pierce, the President and CEO of The Villages in Indianapolis, Indiana.
+So, this is Ray Hilbert along with our co-host, Adam Ritz.
+We are the Bottom Line Faith program, we are interviewing Sharon Pierce, the President and CEO of The Villages in Indianapolis, Indiana.
 Where did the name The Villages come from?

 Ray: Right, right.
 It’s exciting.
-I mean, that’s what are needed, needed model.
+I mean, that’s what are needed model.

 Adam: It takes a village, Ray.